andela-technology/qualified-docs/content/creating-content/challenges/guides/react-native.md

 ### Asserting text contents

-Asserting text contents can be tricky with React Native Testing Library, which isn't designed for our use case of validating candidate code that often uses unexpected approaches to reach a solution.

-Generally, you'll want to avoid prescribing a particular structure or implementation details to give candidates freedom to implement the code as they see fit and test it as a black box, giving you more insight into their preferred coding style.
+When validating a candidate's code, you'll generally want to avoid prescribing a particular structure or set of implementation details to give candidates freedom to implement the code as they see fit.
+Testing the code as a black box gives you more insight into your candidate's natural coding style.
 To do this, you might specify a deliverable element with a `testID="foo"` attribute which the test can query, then assert on its contents.

+Qualified offers [jest-native](https://github.com/testing-library/jest-native) matchers, imported in the Jest configuration by default.
+You can use jest-native's [`toHaveTextContent`](https://github.com/testing-library/jest-native#tohavetextcontent) matcher to assert that text contents exist within an element.

-RNTL offers [`queryByText`](https://testing-library.com/docs/queries/bytext/) which can be used like `expect(queryByText("foo")).toBeTruthy();` to determine if `"foo"` is among the child text contents of a node.
+RNTL also offers [`queryByText`](https://testing-library.com/docs/queries/bytext/) which can be used like `expect(queryByText("foo")).toBeTruthy();` to determine if `"foo"` is among the child text contents of a node.

 :::warning
 Use caution with negative assertions; the diffs that RNTL emits can often slow or timeout the code runner if they print deeply nested complex component objects.
 A solution is to use the `!!` operator, as in `expect(!!queryByText("bar")).not.toBeTruthy();` to ensure the diff is small when the assertion fails.